⚠️ Quick Triage

 Idle that's higher than normal (often 900–1,100 RPM instead of 700), accompanied by shaking.
 May hear a hissing or whistling sound from under the hood.
 Often appears suddenly rather than gradually.

 2-minute self-check: Open the hood while the engine is running and listen carefully.
-A vacuum leak usually makes a faint hissing or whistling sound that gets louder when you spray water (just water, not anything flammable) on suspected leak points.
-The sound changes pitch when you cover the leak.
+A vacuum leak usually makes a faint hissing or whistling sound.
+Common culprits: PCV valve hose, intake manifold gasket, brake booster hose, vacuum lines to the throttle body.

 4. Bad motor mounts — $200–$600